verana-labs/decentralized-trust-spec/spec.md

 Compliant [[ref: DTSs]] and [[ref: DTS browsers]] MUST maintain a list of trusted PTRs and trusted DT Essential Credential issuers, and ignore PTRs and DT ECS issuers that are not in these list when resolving trust:

-- [TR-WL-PTR]: A list of prefix URLs of trusted PTR (registry of registries).
+- [TR-WL-PTR]: A list of prefix URLs of trusted PTRs (registry of registries).

 Example: